microsoft/Docker-PowerShell/Copy-ContainerFile.md

 ```

 ## DESCRIPTION
-Copies a file into a container
+Copies a file between container and host.
 ## EXAMPLES

 ### Example 1